seclab-ucr/Patchlocator/README.md

 To locate a patch in target kernels, at first, we need to collect information of the patches.
 Specifically, this tool requires the corresponding patch commit number in upstream repository.
 We can get them from vulnerability/patch release websites (e.g., [Android security bulletin](https://source.android.com/security/bulletin) and [NATIONAL VULNERABILITY DATABASE](https://nvd.nist.gov/vuln/full-listing)).
 For each vulnerability there is usually a link to the patch commit in upstream kernel repository.

 With the commit number, we can extract useful information (e.g., introduction message) about the patch from upstream repository, then we can make use of them to locate the patch in a given target repository/branch.
 Note that this tool only requires the commit number.
-For any given patch commit, whether it is a vulnerability patch or not, we can locate it in target repository.
+For any given patch commit, whether it is a security patch or other bug fix, we can locate it in target repository.

 **required**:

-1. [targetrepo]: The target repository where we want to locate patches.
+1. [targetrepo]: The target repository where we want to locate patches (which may or may not be present).

-2. [patches info file]: Patches info file contains basic information of patches we want to locate.
-Specifically, in each line of patches info file, there is a patch name (for example, CVE number), a corresponding upstream repository name (for example, Linux), and a corresponding commit number.
+2. [patch info file]: Patches info file contains basic information of patches we want to locate.
+Specifically, in each line of patch info file, there is a patch name (for example, CVE number), a corresponding upstream repository name (for example, Linux), and a corresponding commit number.
 We prepare an example file (./patches_info) which contains some CVEs in Android security bulletin.

 3. The patch-related upstream repositories in Patches info file.
 We can extract information of patch from it.

 **Note**: Please set the repo paths in ./helpers/helper_zz.py get_repopath() function.
 With this function we can get the path to the repository directory.
-The repo names in get_repopath() should be consistent with those in patches info file.
+The repo names in get_repopath() should be consistent with those in patch info file.

 **usage**:

-`~/Patchlocator$ python Overall_patch_locator.py repo [targetrepo] [targetbranch] [patches info file]`
+`~/Patchlocator$ python Overall_patch_locator.py repo [targetrepo] [targetbranch] [patch info file]`

 - *targetrepo*: Target repo name.
 For example, [msm-4.9](https://source.codeaurora.org/quic/la/kernel/msm-4.9/).
 - *targetbranch*: Target branch name.
 For example, kernel.lnx.4.9.r25-rel.
 From the tag "LA.UM.8.3.r1", we know it corresponds [snapdragon 845, Android 10](https://wiki.codeaurora.org/xwiki/bin/QAEP/release).
-- *patches info file*: Path to required patches info file mentioned above.
+- *patch info file*: Path to required patch info file mentioned above.

 **example**:
 `~/Patchlocator$ python Overall_patch_locator.py repo msm-4.9 kernel.lnx.4.9.r25-rel patches_info`